 News & Events

-The Concordia University Chicago Wind Symphony will present a concert on Friday, March 13 at 8 p.m. in the University’s Chapel of Our Lord.
+Concordia University Chicago’s Wind Symphony will perform on Friday, March 18 at 8 p.m.
+The free concert will be held in the university’s Chapel of Our Lord.

 The Ferguson Art Gallery at Concordia University Chicago presents the Student Art and Graduating Art Minors’ Show, from March 4 to April 3.
 The exhibition, an eclectic array of two and three-dimensional student artwork, is free and open to the public.

 Concordia University Chicago announced today that a credit will be applied to the accounts of students who were eligible to receive Illinois MAP Grants during the 2015-2016 academic year.
 The decision affects 558 Concordia-Chicago undergraduate students who are current MAP Grant recipients.